kermittheboi/android-tools-script/README.md

 ## Introduction

-Android Tools Script is a universal Linux script created entirely in Bash/Shell that helps new and experienced users set their Linux environment faster and hassle free for custom rom development.
+Android Tools Script is a universal Linux script created entirely in Bash that helps new and experienced users set their Linux environment faster and hassle free for custom rom development.

 ## Why use this script?